My Favorite Orkan: Plot

 Back at Arnold's, Richie tells Fonzie in the men's room that there is a spaceman after him.
 Fonzie is dubious, which causes Richie grab hold of Fonzie's jacket: a serious breach of "cool" protocol.
 Fonzie heads out of the rest room and sees the gang singing a song onstage and Al smiling and watching them; suddenly, Mork points his finger and everybody but Richie and Fonzie are frozen.
 Fonzie introduces himself, but things don't go well. ("Do you want to rumble [i.e. fight]?"
 Fonzie asks, to which Mork replies, "Ah, rhumba!" and hums a bit from West Side Story.)
 Mork says if he wins, Richie will go with him, but if Fonzie wins he does not have to go; the fight starts and is seemingly over in an instant as Mork freezes the Fonz with his all-powerful finger.
 Just when Mork is about to take Richie away, however, Fonzie gets out of the frozen position and says "Ayyy!" with both of his thumbs up.

 The battle continues, as Mork and Fonzie put their thumbs together, causing a green light to appear between them.
 When Mork points his finger at the jukebox and turns it on, Fonzie (using his patented move) bangs on it to turn it off again; all the while, Richie writes the events down in his notebook.
 At one point, Mork strips Ralph to his underwear, then unfreezes him.
 Ralph, confused, runs out of Arnold's in terror.
 Fonzie snaps his fingers at a frozen waitress and they start to make out; Mork tries this on a blond girl, only to make Potsie walk to him instead ("I'll give you that one," Mork concedes).
 When Mork uses Al for "target practice", making the owner walk around like a robot and bumping into things, Fonzie does the same thing by snapping his fingers.

 Finally, Mork says "no one can top this one": he will put his fingers together and make the whole building collapse.
 Not wanting to see anyone get hurt, Fonzie stops the Orkan and reluctantly admits defeat.
 Richie says he will go in peace, but Mork decides to take Fonzie back to Ork instead.
 When Richie tries to stop Mork from taking Fonzie, he suddenly wakes up on the family couch: it was all just a dream.
 When Richie mentions the flying saucer, Howard says it was actually a weather balloon.
 Again, the doorbell rings and Richie answers it; at the door is a man who resembles Mork, except he is speaking with a Southern accent and merely asking for directions.
 (In an ending shot for the summer 1978 rerun, it turns out the man really is Mork, and he made it seem like the entire event was a dream.
-He recounts the events to his superior Orson, who assigns him to modern-day 1978, leading up to the events of Mork and Mindy.
+He recounts the events to his superior Orson, who assigns him to modern-day 1978, leading up to the events of Mork & Mindy.
 This ending now airs in syndication.)